Pelvic Floor Physical Therapy in Oakland, CA

 -

 Please see our blog about internal pelvic floor therapy!
-Pelvic floor internal therapy does not search for pathology, or what is "wrong" with you.
+Pelvic floor internal therapy does not pathologize, or determine what is "wrong" with you.
 Many clients are surprised by how empowering, demystifying, and comfortable our internal pelvic floor work services are.
 We attune to your signs of perceived safety.
 Our experts in pelvic floor PT can gently offer touch with slow, lubricated, penetration using a gloved finger.
 Depending on your symptoms, internal pelvic work can be vaginal or rectal.
 The intention of this care is to guide your pelvic floor awareness and to integrate pelvic consciousness with your core and breath support.

 -